omarkmu/pz-omichat/docs/format-string-functions.md

 # Functions

 Advanced users have access to various [format string](./format-strings.md) functions.
-These are specified using a dollar sign before the function name and a matched set of parentheses (e.g., `$pi()`).
+These are specified using a dollar sign before the function name and a set of parentheses to enclose arguments (e.g., `$pi()`).
-The convention of these functions is to return the empty string for invalid or missing inputs.
+If invalid inputs are given, the convention of these functions is to return the empty string.

 Functions can accept an arbitrary number of arguments, which are delimited by spaces.
 These arguments may be tokens, text, or the results of other functions.